 Central City real estate guide & listings for sale

-About 55% of dwellings are small apartment buildings, making it easy to find apartments in Central City, while single detached homes and townhouses are also present in the housing stock.
-About 30% of properties in this area were constructed in the 1960s and 1970s, while many of the remaining buildings were constructed pre-1960 and in the 1980s.
-This area offers mainly one bedroom and two bedroom homes.
-The proportions of renters and homeowners are about even.
+In Central City, many dwellings are small apartment buildings, but single detached homes and townhouses are also present in the housing stock.
+This sector is primarily composed of one bedroom and two bedroom homes.
+The population residing in this area is evenly split between owners and renters.
+Roughly 30% of properties in this sector were constructed in the 1960s and 1970s, while many of the remaining buildings were built pre-1960 and in the 1980s.

 Families will value that wherever their house is located in Central City, primary schools and daycares are close by.
 However, there are no high schools in this sector.
 At the primary level, both public and private schools can be found.
 With respect to food, a supermarket is ordinarily reachable within a reasonably short walk from most houses for sale in Central City.
 Moreover, this sector is a fairly good place in which to eat out or go to a cafe.
 It is also a rather short distance to a good selection of clothing stores.